 2. Teaching

 Career research faculty generally do not have FTE devoted to teaching/supervision.
-On occasion, CRF may be assigned, as appropriate to their qualifications, to serve as instructor of record for a course or supervisor of a field experience.
-In these situations, CTRF should work with their research/outreach unit supervisor, director, or with a dean designee to determine how best to incorporate teaching/supervision into their workload and to support their promotional expectations.
+On occasion, CRF may be assigned, as appropriate to their qualifications, to serve as instructor of record for a course or supervisor of a COE student in their disciplinary field experience.
+In these situations, CRF should work with their research/outreach unit supervisor, director, or with a dean designee to determine how best to incorporate teaching/supervision into their workload and to support their promotional expectations.

 3. Service

-Career research faculty generally do not have FTE devoted to service.
-If CRF do have promotional expectations related to service, they should identify interests and preferences associated with service to determine where they may align with their position’s specific position to ensure consistency with the specific research funding requirements.
+Career research faculty (CRF) generally do not have FTE devoted to service.
+If CRF do have promotional expectations related to service, they should identify interests and preferences associated with service to determine where they may align with their position’s specific expectations to ensure consistency with the specific research funding requirements.
 Service could include activities internal to the research/outreach unit, COE, and university, and service benefitting the community, state, and profession.
+CRF should discuss their plans for future service with their research/outreach unit supervisor, director, or with a dean designee at least annually.